Geonovum/OAPIF-PDOK-INSPIRE/Examples_natoolaanpassingen.md

 ***RQ 9:Dutch API design rules***
 It complies with all the rules, except for rule https://publicatie.centrumvoorstandaarden.nl/api/adr/#api-48.
 This rule in the Dutch ADR prescribes that none of the API endpoints should have a trailing slash.
 On the other end, the OGC specification states that the landing page (i.e. "Home") should have a trailing slash.
 So the rules contradict.
-It is expected that in future, this ADR-rule will make an exeption for the landingpage.
+It is expected that in future, this ADR-rule will make an exception for the landingpage.

 ***RQ 10:describing encoding***
 There is a link to https://github.com/INSPIRE-MIF/2017.2/tree/master/GeoJSON/ads at [colection/AddressesNL level](https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL?f=json )